ZeevKahana/Hopperz/README.md

 14/10/24 - ver 0.24
-standalone version is now complete and free of bugs (mostly)! also made and installer to install and play the game on any pc! https://mega.nz/file/M8IV3TxD#rqzEUsRfmSGL8y2T2kzTJ7rRGk-TzixPb0T34pZCP5I
+standalone version is now complete and free of bugs (mostly)! also made an installer to install and play the game on any pc! https://mega.nz/file/M8IV3TxD#rqzEUsRfmSGL8y2T2kzTJ7rRGk-TzixPb0T34pZCP5I